-The course continues to develop competency in speaking, writing, listening and understanding German at an upper intermediate to lower advanced level of proficiency, emphasising a special language register, namely Professional German.
+The course continues to develop competency in speaking, writing, listening and understanding German at an advanced level of proficiency, emphasising a special language register, namely Professional German.
 It also focuses on the required associated intercultural communication skills that are necessary when interacting politely and respectfully with other adults in the course of their daily lives, including the workplace.

 Not currently offered.

 This Course was last offered in Semester 2 - 2020.